First and foremost – Employers value internships!

 Whether the company or your college or university career center calls this kind of college work experience a Co-Op or an Internship — it doesn’t matter.
 What should matter are the benefits you will get from this professional experience.

 Here are just some of the ways that an internship helps a college student:

 - Explore a career or an industry from the inside.

 - Gain real industry knowledge and workplace insight to bring back to the classroom.

 - Build a professional network of contacts including mentors and sponsors.

 - Master the job search process.

 - Get a full time career offer even before graduation.
-In fact, most employers consider internship experience in the hiring process, and look to their own interns as the best potential candidates for full-time positions.
 In 2017 the rate of conversion from intern to regular employer was 56%.
-So you can complete your internship in August of one year and receive a job offer to return after graduation the following year.
+So you can complete your internship in August of one year and receive a job offer to return as an employee after graduation the following year.